borodayev/mongoose-history-diff/README.md

  ### Exclude fields

- You can exlude document fields from tracking by adding `{ track_diff: false }` property to your field definition inside schema:
+ You can exlude document fields from tracking by adding `{ track_diff: false }` property to your field definition inside the schema:

  ```js
  export const PostSchema: MongooseSchema<PostDoc> = new mongoose.Schema(